-I put the yellow Chiron/centaur stage down below Pluto on the Tree, at the central circle, to represent the fact that in many ways it is taking us below Neptune (socialism, etc.) again.
-The "temporary" status of Chiron and the centaurs, cast downward from the Kuiper belt by the planets, may represent the transitory nature of these regressive movements that began when Chiron ("the wounded healer") was discovered, or it may indicate the periodic need to take the "downward" current as well as the upward one on the planetary ladder, in order to find integration and healing.
+I put the yellow Chiron/centaur stage down below Pluto on the Tree, on the path from Kether down to the central circle, to represent the fact that in many ways it is taking us below Neptune (socialism, etc.) again.
+The "temporary" status of Chiron and the centaurs, cast downward from the Kuiper belt by Neptune and Pluto, may represent the transitory nature of these regressive movements that began when Chiron ("the wounded healer") was discovered in 1977, or it may indicate the periodic need to take the "downward" current as well as the upward one on the planetary ladder, in order to find integration and healing.
 When this integration is finally found, it is represented by The Sun (and its color yellow), traditionally placed at the heart chakra in Tipareth by kabbalists, and this is also The Earth.
 With the discovery of Chiron, we began the journey to integration; the Sun represents a future time when we achieve it.
 Turquoise then represents a future "holistic" stage (Eris) when we can move forward again up to Kether and beyond.
 The vast new discoveries in the Kuiper belt (starting with Pluto in 1930) and of the centaurs (beginning with Chiron in 1977) is a momentous opportunity to connect our mind (at the top of the Tree) and heart (at the center) in a new higher consciousness guiding us from above, both as individuals and as a new planetary civilization.
 We are developing this heart/spirit connection, represented by the line with arrows connecting the heart and crown chakras in our new planetary Tree of Life diagram above.

 This line goes both ways, just like Spiral Dynamics and the chakra currents.
 The centaurs are moving us inward toward the Earth and the Sun at the heart chakra, and the outer objects beyond Neptune are leading us outward toward the heart of the galaxy.
 This shows how in our new integral/holistic paradigm, we are learning to go inward and outward at once.
 We are learning that we effect the cosmos, as fully as it affects us.
 As Alan Watts said, "the whole universe depends on you, as much as you depend on it."
 Pluto and its Moon Charon, in their tight interrelationship, also represent interdependence.
 Pluto/Charon is meditation and inner spiritual power, in which active and passive/individual and whole blend as one; just as Pluto acts upon Charon, yet also is acted upon by Charon, and vice-versa.
 This is why Pluto-Charon also represents ecology, a link which was realized by this author 6 years before Charon was discovered, and one year after the first Earth Day.